She discovered the street scowl in Paris

 Stay away.
 Don’t be intrusive.
 If you aren’t going to have sex with them, if you aren’t Diane Arbus, don’t put your camera in a stranger’s face.

 It didn’t occur to her then that no one is invited to take pictures without permission.
-It is an intriguing presumption, a trait common to both professional photographers and the tourists they have contempt for.
-Pro or tourist, most imagine it’s okay to stick a camera in strangers’ faces and call it “street”.
+It is an intriguing presumption, a trait common to professional photographers and the tourists they have contempt for.
+Pro or tourist, most imagine it’s okay to aim a camera in faces, up close, and call it “street photography”.

 Taking pictures without offering sex?